shawna-p/mysterious-messenger/docs/miscellaneous.rst

 The music room is based on code found on my itch.io here: https://feniksdev.itch.io/extended-music-room-for-renpy.
 There is an included README for that tool with additional instructions if you'd like to extend or adjust the music room.

+In particular the music room comes with one configuration value, ``myconfig.UNLOCK_TRACKS_FOR_DEVELOPMENT``.
+If this is set to True, then during development, all tracks will be unlocked.
+If it is set to False, then tracks will obey normal unlocking rules as seen by the player.
+In both cases, tracks are unlocked according to their unlock conditions in a distribution build.

 Reserved Names
 ===============